pyinfra-dev/pyinfra/docs/deploys.rst

 Authenticating with Data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-One of the most important use-cases for data is authenticating with the remote host.
 Instead of passing ``--key``, ``--user``, etc to the CLI, or running a SSH agent, you can define these details within host and group data.
 The attributes available:

 .. code:: python